harness/developer-hub/docs/chaos-engineering/get-started/onboarding/guided-onboarding.md

     ![](./static/guided/discovery-complete-7.png)

-9. HCE prompts you to select one of the options- whether you wish to create network maps automatically or not.
+9. HCE prompts you to select one of the options to create network maps automatically or not.

-### Choose between automatic and customizable network mao creation
+### Choose between automatic and customizable network map creation

 <Tabs>
  <TabItem value="Automatic">

 9a.
 Select **Yes** to automatically create network maps.
-Click **Create Network Maps**.
+Select **Create Network Maps**.

     ![](./static/guided/create-map-8.png)